gcdev373/stroom-analytic-demo/docs/MultipleEventAnalysisWalkthrough.md

     * All Streams of type `Events` where feed name is `DEMO-MAINFRAME-EVENTS` or `DEMO-VPN-EVENTS` on pipeline `System/Analytic Demonstrator/Sample Topic/Sample Topic`

-1. Enable all processors and processor filters that were created above.
-This is normally possible via the UI but due to a bug in the version of Stroom used within this demo, it is necessary to do this directly within the database:
+1. Enable all processors and processor filters that were created above, via the Strom UI.
-    * The database can be accessed by using the following command `source stroom-resources/.aliases;stroomdb` (requires clone of `stroom-resources` repo)
-    * Type the following commands: `update processor set enabled = true;` followed by `update processor_filter set enabled = true;`

 1. Enable Stream processing from the `Monitoring/Jobs` dialog of the Stroom UI (both globally and on `node1a`)

 # 4. Generate Events